chef-boneyard/chef-web-docs-2016/docs_oec/source/index.rst

 Server Components
 -----------------------------------------------------
-The |chef server oec| acts as a hub for configuration data.
+The |chef server oec| server acts as a hub for configuration data.
 The :doc:`components that make up the server </server_components>` work together to store cookbooks, provide a management layer, and databases that store cookbook and node data.

 In addition to the built-in features of |chef server oec|, the following optional components are available: